InfantLab/Policies/Code_of_conduct.md

 # Code of Conduct

 Science is hard, and the work of making sure science isn't harder than it needs to be is on all of us.
-We create our culture, and in the Goldsmiths nfantlab our culture is inclusive.
+We create our culture, and in the [Goldsmiths Infantlab](https://sites.gold.ac.uk/infantlab/) our culture is inclusive.

 We value the participation of every member of our community and want to ensure an that every lab member and collaborator has a positive, educational experience unhindered by unneccesary challenges caused by non-inclusive behavior.
 Accordingly, everyone who participates in any InfantLab project is expected to show respect and courtesy to other community members at all times.